 I live in the beautiful state of Michigan amidst quiet blue lakes and even quieter snowfalls.

 Southern Illinois (Salem, Mt.
 Vernon, and Cahokia).
-The summer before my senior year in high school, my family moved to northern Kentucky.
+The summer before my senior year of high school, my family moved to northern Kentucky.
 I did not want to move!
-Within a year though, there was a happy ending—I met Gary.
-A few years later, we packed up and moved to Michigan and it’s been ‘home sweet home’ ever since.
+Within a year though, there was a happy ending--I met Gary.
+It wasn't long before we got married.
+A few years later, his job took us to Michigan, and it's been 'home sweet home' ever since.

-Northern KY University for undergrad (B.A. in elementary and special education; summa cum laude)
+Northern Kentucky University for undergrad (B.A. in elementary and special education, minor in music; summa cum laude)

 Xavier University in Cincinnati for master's (in educational media)